hevp/fcrepo/README.md

 Adds the share level property to the object model.
 Possible values are 'Open access' (O), 'Registered' (R) and 'Private' (P).

 ##### Object locked state property
 Adds the locked state property to the object model.
-Possible values are true or false.
+Possible values are 'Unlocked' (U), 'Locked' (L) and 'Full' (F)

 Below a formatted version of the original `README`.